erreurt/MahjongAI/README.md

    | <sub>self.last_discard</sub> | <sub>integer</sub> | <sub>N</sub> | <sub>The very latest discard of opponent, this tile is absolutely safe by rules</sub> |

 ***

+## <a name="dev"></a>5.
+Performance of the proposed Mahjong agent

+The proposed Mahjong agent was tested on tenhou.net.
+The test was carried out in two versions, i.e. one with defence model and another one without.
+The raw game logs and intermediate game results can be found in my another repository: https://github.com/erreurt/Experiments-result-of-mahjong-bot.

+For the version with defence model, 526 games are played.
+This is not as many as two related works, but as shown in the figure of the convergence behavior of agent's performance, 526 games are sufficient.